 Fresh homemade juices are meant to be consumed quickly, so lime water should be used within the day it’s infused.
 If being refrigerated, lime water can last up to 3 days.

 Since citrus fruits like lime are natural preservatives, your infused water can last a bitter longer than 2 days.
 However, it can create a slightly bitter flavor after a few hours.
 A simple trick to avoid this is to peel citruses before infusing them.

 If you have ever wondered this question, the answer is yes.
-There are also several ways to freeze lime juice.
+There are also several ways to freeze lime water.

 A simple method is to use ice cube trays.
-You simply fill each cavity with lime juice.
+You simply fill each cavity with lime water.
 A regular-sized ice cube contains about 2 tablespoons of liquid.

 When the cubes freeze, you can transfer them into a plastic freezer bag.
 That makes it easy to get out 1 or 2 cubes when you want it.
 The cubes can last up to 6 months.

 Useful Tips For Lime Water

 Lime water is not a complicated drink; however, there are still some tips you should know when making it: